UTDallasEPICS/Biodesign-Center-IoT-Network/README.md

 1. Run the `.exe`.
 2. Plug the microcontroller you want to flash into the computer running the `.exe`.
-   - For current nodes, this will require removing the microcontroller from its enclosure.
+   - For the existing nodes that measure current, this will require removing the microcontroller from its enclosure.
 3. Go to the **Flash Device** tab (tab 4).

 **If re-flashing an existing sensor** (e.g., to recalibrate thresholds):